- Mailing Address:

-Dr. Shiyanbola’s research examines patient perceptions in medication use and its impact on medication adherence, health literacy and the elimination of health disparities.
-Specifically, Dr. Shiyanbola studies the perceptions of illness and medicines among underserved populations.
-She explores how to utilize and interweave patient perspectives into the development of tailored patient-centered medication use interventions.
+Dr. Shiyanbola’s research examines patient perceptions in medication use and its impact on medication adherence, health literacy and the elimination of diabetes disparities.
+Specifically, Dr. Shiyanbola studies the perceptions of illness and medicines among marginalized populations.
+She interweaves patient perspectives into the development of tailored patient-centered medication use interventions.
 In her other areas of interests, Dr. Shiyanbola empirically redesigns prescription and health information documents to improve patient understanding and medication safety.
 She utilizes socio-behavioral and health psychology theories in her studies and employs qualitative, quantitative, and mixed methods approaches in her work.
 Dr. Shiyanbola was a NIH Mixed Methods Research Training Program Scholar, a National Institute of Minority Health and Health Disparities Research Institute Scholar, and a NHLBI/OBSSR Behavioral Clinical Trial Fellow.
-She had a NIH/ICTR KL2 Career Development Award and is currently funded by NIH/NIDDK, AHRQ, ICTR and other funders to develop and implement educational, psychosocial and behavioral interventions to improve self-management in patients with diabetes and other related chronic conditions.
+She had a NIH/ICTR KL2 Career Development Award and is currently funded by NIH/NIDDK, AHRQ, ICTR and other funders to develop and implement psychosocial and behavioral interventions to improve self-management in patients with diabetes and other related chronic conditions.
 Dr. Shiyanbola is the co-chair of the Society of Behavioral Medicine Health Equity Awards committee and an appointed member of the National Academies of Science, Engineering, and Medicine Roundtable on Health Literacy.
 She serves on the Lifestyle Change and Behavioral Health NIH Study Section.